Novel Fuzzy Centrality Measures in Vague Social Networks: Introduction

-The article shows the theory of Fuzzy Centrality Measures (FCM) in Social Network Analysis and their application to real data.
-The dataset adopted in this study is collected through a fascinating technique that includes mouse tracking to capture the vagueness of the relationships among the members of a University department.
 The first part of the work introduces the preliminaries necessary for formally understanding the proposed indices.
 Subsequently, based on the idea mentioned above, new centrality indices are proposed: fuzzy degree centrality, fuzzy out-degree centrality index, total fuzzy degree centrality index, fuzzy betweenness centrality, fuzzy closeness centrality, and fuzzy out-closeness centrality.
 The application Section proposes a fascinating investigation based on a University department collaboration network.
 The paper ends with a discussion and conclusions.